aaroo/clout/README.md

 Usage:

 1. Add a relationship:
 > <person_a> follows <person_b>

 2. Determine extended influence of a person:
 > clout <person>

 3. Determine extended influence of all people in the graph:
 > clout

+4. Exit application
+> exit

 > Neymar follows Xavi